SamZhang02/comp310-testers/a1/README.md

 This test does not guarantee correctness.

-This test is purely student-made is not responsible for any innacuracy with the official tests.
+This test is purely student-made and is not responsible for any innacuracy with the official tests.